Search

 Before hydraulic systems became advanced enough for accurate control of load application, stress rates were manually controlled using stopwatches, and accurate readings of peak load depended on how well you could read the needle of a dial gauge as it paused, vibrated a little, then dropped off during failure.

 Maximum readings were manually recorded by pencil on a clipboard.
-Strength test results were calculated by hand, looked up on a chart, performed on a slide rule, and recorded in a logbook.
+Strength test results were calculated by hand, looked up on a chart, or performed on a slide rule, then recorded in a logbook.
 Daily test reports were typed up in the front office and sent out in the afternoon mail, and the client could review them two or three days later.

 Concrete Strength Testing with Standard Compression Machines